 Once hydrated and recovered, you will be required to collect your Black Box from the Super Group truck.
 Trolleys will be available to push your box to your tent.
 Please do this yourself and refrain from using the race village staff.
 The race village helpers have other tasks to perform and the offer of tips is not encouraged.

 Delete the first numeral from your race board and this is your tent number.
 Once you have found your tent, leave your trolley in the passage and a porter will return it.
 Please shower before going to the Barn or to lunch.
 (For hygienic and other obvious reasons we request that all riders shower before visiting the Barn and dining areas.)

 The Barn at Mackenzie and Jolivet is open 24 hours and will serve lunch, tea, coffee, chocolates, banana bread and supper for the duration of the event for all competitors between start and finish lines.
 Tea and instant coffee will be provided but all other beverages (alcoholic and soft) will need to be purchased from the bars provided by the local communities.

 Supporters and race crew need to stock up with all their meals, drinks, etc, before the start as they are not allowed in the race village.
 We are in the country so shops are extremely scarce.

 sani2c, like the Comrades Marathon, is an event about achieving something.
 It is not a bike tour.
 Only riders who finish all three stages will get the finishers T-shirt in Scottburgh.

 We will stage a prize giving at the race village on each day.
 Stage winners and overall category leaders should be present at the daily awards ceremony.
-The final prize giving will be held at Scottburgh beach at 1pm.
+The final prize giving will be held at Scottburgh Primary School at 1pm.

 Day 1: MacKenzie 6pm